-- i.
+- a.
 Reteaching is basically a contingency plan.
 This is when a teacher plans for "What if students do not understand a key concept of the lesson?"
-(The key concepts selected should be based on the learning objectives). - ii.
-A reteach is a relatively short activity that can be used to address a concept that students did not understand from the original lesson plan. - iii.
+(The key concepts selected should be based on the learning objectives). - b.
+A reteach is a relatively short activity that can be used to address a concept that students did not understand from the original lesson plan. - c.
 The reteaching activity is a different way to learn the key concept(s) of the lesson.
-It must be different from the strategies used in the original lesson. - b.
-Extensions (Advanced learners) - i.
+It must be different from the strategies used in the original lesson a.
 Planning for extending the lesson helps the teacher be prepared for students who understanding the original lesson quickly and need to be challenged in a deeper, more rigorous manner.
 This is not simply giving students more work.
 Be creative.
 Think about how the learning of the key concepts in the lesson can be taken to a higher level.